Use killall and kill Commands to Stop Processes on Linux

 emacs process.
 The

 grep process will always match itself for a simple search, as in the second result.
-To view a hierarchical tree of all running processes, issue the following command:

 Once you have obtained the PID or process name, use